 - Software or hardware that allows unauthorized access to information or information systems.

 - Business practices such as collecting and storing personal information that could, if revealed, be damaging to individuals.

-- A virtual LAN; a group of hosts with a common set of requirements that communicate as if they were attached to the same broadcast domain, regardless of their physical location.
-A VLAN has the same attributes as a physical LAN, but it allows for end stations to be grouped together even if they are not located on the same network switch
+A virtual LAN; a group of hosts with a common set of requirements.
+They communicate as if they were attached to the same broadcast domain, regardless of their physical location.
+A VLAN has the same attributes as a physical LAN, but allows for end stations to be grouped together, even if they are not located on the same network switch.

-- A self-replicating malware computer program that uses a computer network to send copies of itself to other computers on the network without any user intervention.
+A self-replicating malware program that uses a computer network to send copies of itself to other computers on the network without any user intervention.